 Submit transcripts to:

 To apply for the J-PAWS program, follow the link below.
-Please be aware that you must finish the application in ONE SITTING and click “submit” in order for it to be complete.
-You can complete some of the required information in a Word document and copy and paste it into the application.
+Applicants can re-enter the application site for 30 days after starting the process.
+You must re-enter the site using the same computer and internet browser.
+After 30 days the application will be deleted if not submitted.
+To facilitate the completion of your application you will need the following information available.
+You can complete some of the required information in a Word document and copy and paste into the application.

 - Contact information, including your school ID and school and personal email addresses